 Drive Time: 3 hours

 Your final destination today is Rotorua, famous for its geothermal and cultural experiences.
 Before you get there, don’t miss the Karangahake Gorge, halfway through the drive.
 There are a number of walking tracks in the area between 45 minutes to 4 hours going through a historic mining area taken back by the forest and the river.
-Walk through mining tunnels, through native forest, along mining relic and to magnificent waterfalls.
-Plus, Lord of the Rings nerds can stop by the Hobbiton Movie Set for a tour around The Shire.
+Walk through mining tunnels, through native forest, alongside mining relics and to magnificent waterfalls.
+Plus, Lord of the Rings nerds can stop by the Hobbiton Movie Set for a tour around the Shire.